Data API

 The /blog endpoint only takes language and keys as an input.

-Multi-object endpoints
+Multi-Object endpoints

 /posts, /posts/search, /tags, and /authors